He fled Syria - but was shot delivering pizzas in Baltimore

-Heeba escaped Syria’s civil war with his parents and sister in 2016.
-His sister, Therwa Hamza, became a professor at the University of Maryland.
+Therwa Hamza, a family friend, said Heeba escaped Syria’s civil war with his parents in 2016.
 He delivered pizzas to help support himself and his parents.
 The family quickly acclimated to life in the U.S.

 Heeba, 31, was on his last delivery route of the night before he was shot in the chest on a sidewalk.

-Note: This article has been corrected to show that Therwa Hamza is a friend of the family, not Heeba’s sister.
-The story also no longer identifies her as a college professor.
-She left that position two months ago.